lukateg/strength-age/README.md

 -- in settings page add I DONT KNOW (if user wants to have don't know answer when multiple question)

 MAYBE IN FUTURE
+-- add modals on all needed actions (when exiting touched forms) -- set generating the test to work the same as uploading materials in background and then whene finishes on toaster add link to open the test, then redirect him to test view page and then display green start button and then display global loader that simulates short loading and starts the test
+-- set each form to not be redirectable back to

 -TEST GENERATION
 -- add additional prompt section to test generation so user can add additional instruction for test -- add importing previous tests when generating test so AI knows not to generate same questions